Neonatal Sepsis: Causes and Effects

 In these cases, the most commonly involved bacteria would be E. coli and group B streptococcus (GBS).
 The latter has decreased its prevalence, since the mother is monitored throughout pregnancy to prevent her from delivering while infected and passing it to the fetus.
 There are many more microorganisms that may be involved in early neonatal sepsis.

 On the other hand, in late neonatal sepsis, the microorganisms normally present are staphylococci and, as just like early sepsis, E. coli.

 These types of infections, unlike early ones, are acquired in the first weeks of life.
 This usually occurs in premature babies who are born with an extremely low weight or in babies who, for any reason, have to carry routes or catheters for a while.

 This may interest you: 5 common childhood infections in the summer

 What are the symptoms?

 Babies, especially newborns that are only a few days or weeks old, often have very nonspecific symptoms when they have a disease.
 Neonatal sepsis is no exception.
 Some of the most common symptoms are:

-- Baby decay.
+- Lethargy.
 This is noticeable by the fact that the baby makes fewer movements, and also decreases the suction force of the nipple when breastfeeding.
-The baby may be more sleepy.
+The baby may sleep more.

 - Reluctance and lack of appetite.